akashsinga/trendmind/README.md

 ## ✅ Usage

 ### 1. Drop Bhavcopies
 Save daily bhavcopies in the `data/bhavcopies/` folder.
-File names should follow this format:
+File names should follow this format: `DDMMYYYY.csv`

 ---